Health Insurance

 Health Maintenance Organization (HMO)

 This plan provides you with a local network of health care professionals, participating doctors, hospitals, and facilities to choose from.
-In this plan, you have the least freedom to choose your healthcare providers, and there are no claim forms to fill.
+According to the Centers for Medicare and Medicaid Services (CMS), in this plan, you have the least freedom to choose your healthcare providers, and there are no claim forms to fill.

 Paperwork is the least as compared to other plans.
 You are also provided with a primary care doctor to help manage your health and refer you to a specialist if a need arises.
 In most HMOs, you must have a referral to see a specialist.